 Brazil: Cellphone coverage faulty at WCup stadiums

-SAO PAULO (AP) — Brazil’s top communications official admits some football fans won’t be able to access the Internet on their cellphones inside some World Cup stadiums.
+SAO PAULO (AP) — Brazil’s top communications official admits some soccer fans won’t be able to access the Internet on their cellphones inside some World Cup stadiums.

 Communications Minister Paulo Bernardo says there was no time to install the necessary equipment to boost data services in some of the 12 stadiums, including the one hosting the June 12 opener.